Learn how to manage a Registered Retirement Income Fund (RRIF)

 When it comes to retirement, there’s more to think about than simply collecting your pension.

 Education members are no different from other types of workers; they think about taking the right steps to manage their financial situation in retirement.
-If you’ve been making regular contributions to a Registered Retirement Savings Plan (RRSP), congratulations—you’re already halfway to maximizing your cash flow in retirement!
+If you’ve been making regular contributions to a Registered Retirement Savings Plan (RRSP), congratulations—you’re on the right track to achieving the best possible financial situation when you retire!

 However, don’t forget about having a plan in place for converting your RRSP.